Electoral history of John Turner: 1988 Federal Election: Vancouver Quadra, British Columbia

-Liberal Party Leadership Conventions: 1968, 1984
+Liberal Party Leadership Conventions: 1968 and 1984

 Turner contested the leadership of the Liberal Party twice.
 In 1968, he lost to Trudeau, but in the 1984 convention he won the leadership, becoming Trudeau's successor as Liberal leader and prime minister.

 1968 Leadership Convention

 Turner entered the leadership contest as the youngest candidate.
 He eventually lost on the fourth ballot to Trudeau, coming in third place after Trudeau and Robert Winters, a former minister in Pearson's government.